irworkshop/fec2file/README.md

 This only became possible around 2015, when the FEC began releasing the .fec files of submissions originally made on paper.
 Prior to then, complete address information was only available on electronic filings.

+### PAC-to-PAC money shows up in two places

+The FEC's bulk releases show PAC-to-PAC donations in a single file, these contributions show up in two places here.
+The donating PAC reports the money as an expenditure on Schedule B and the receiving PAC reports the money as a receipt on Schedule A.

 ### Periodic versus ephemeral filngs